kkostov/kkostov/README.md

 😄 he/him

-I build delightful, people-centred and reliable apps for iOS and the web!
+I build delightful, people-centred and reliable apps for iOS, macOS and the web!

 🚀 Learn more about me at https://www.iamkonstantin.eu